coatless-api-docs/rcpp-api/README.md

 Provide documentation that lists, describes, and provides an example of each known Rcpp data type and function alongside best practices.
-The documentation should be ready for inclusion within Rcpp 0.12.9 scheduled for release in January 2017.
+The documentation should be ready for inclusion within Rcpp 0.13.0 scheduled for release in Feburary 2017.

 ## Style